 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the week of March 16 we remember two people who showed great courage.
+The Church remembers two very different people who both showed great courage.
 One was a young woman, and the other was an old man.

-The young woman, commemorated on March 22, is Drosida (or Drosis), the daughter of the emperor Trajan.
+The young woman is Drosida (or Drosis), the daughter of the emperor Trajan.
 He was a cruel enemy of Christians, and enacted laws forbidding people to assemble secretly.
 These laws were aimed at Christian gatherings for worship, even though there was nothing subversive in their gatherings.
 His prisons and methods of punishment were known for their brutality, and many Christians met painful, humiliating deaths during his reign.
 After death their bodies were further degraded by being left unburied and visible to the public, as a warning to others who might think of following their way of life.

 But the emperor's daughter Drosida had become friends with a group of young Christian women who undertook a dangerous and admirable ministry.
 Under cover of night they gathered the bodies of these martyrs and gave them a proper burial, first anointing them with oils and spices and then wrapping them in the customary shrouds.
 Drosida joined them in this furtive, courageous work.
 Though she had not yet been baptized, she lived as a Christian.